SPIRE-DBS/spire-neurips2025/README.md

 # SPIRE-NeurIPS2025 (Anonymized Submission)

-This repository contains an anonymized implementation of **SPIRE** (Shared-Private Inter-Regional Encoder), a multi-region latent modeling framework for intracranial neural recordings.
+This repository contains an anonymized implementation of **SPIRE** (Shared-Private Inter-Regional Encoder), a multi-region latent modeling framework for intracranial neural recordings (i.e. local field potentails (LFPs)).
 SPIRE learns to disentangle shared and region-specific dynamics across brain areas using dual GRU-based encoders and decoders, guided by reconstruction, alignment, and orthogonality losses.

 This work has been submitted to NeurIPS 2025.